tahmidul612/mkvstrip/README.rst

 mkvstrip.py [-h] [-t] -b path -l lang path

 positional arguments:
-  path                          Path to where your MKVs are stored.
+  path:                         Path to where your MKVs are stored.
 Can be a directory
                                 or a file.

 optional arguments: